razzius/fish-functions/README.md

 ### `git-add [paths]` [(source)](functions/git-add.fish)

-Like `git add`, but defaults to `.` if no arguments given, rather than erroring.
+A wrapper for `git add` that defaults to `git add .` if no arguments given, rather than erroring.

-Also understand `...` to mean `../..`.
-If you need more levels of `../..` I guess they could be added.

-Did I mention I have a function called `...` that `cd`s up 2 levels?

 Recommended abbreviation: `abbr-add ga git-add`